 The show has a long and unusual history

 Since its first episode on July 12, 1976, Family Feud has been a fan favorite.
-It started its reign on ABC, but the network canceled the show in 1985.
-That would have been the end, but CBS picked it up and relaunched it in 1988.
-There was another break when it was off the air from 1993 to 1999, but it’s been going strong ever since.
+It began its reign on ABC, but the network canceled the game show in 1985.
+That would have been the end, but CBS picked up the series and relaunched it in 1988.
+There was another break when it went off the air from 1993 to 1999, but it’s been going strong ever since.

-The show has had six hosts along the way, beginning with Richard Dawson.
-Dawson was known for kissing the women who appeared on the show, which some viewers didn’t appreciate.
+Family Feud has had six hosts along the way, beginning with Richard Dawson.
+He was known for kissing the women contestants — on the lips — which some viewers didn’t appreciate.

-However, when Dawson asked the viewers to write in with their vote on whether he should continue with the cheek kissing, the vast majority of them said he should keep it up.
-It seems to have been a good idea for him because he ended up marrying one of those contestants he kissed.
+However, when Dawson asked viewers to vote on whether he should continue the kissing, most said yes.
+It seems to have been a good idea for him because he ended up marrying one of the contestants he kissed.

 The entire show is unscripted, including Harvey’s jokes.
-But sometimes it’s the contestants’ off-the-cuff responses that really make the show funny, especially when they are very, very wrong.
+But sometimes the contestants’ off-the-cuff responses are hilarious, especially when they’re blatantly wrong.

-Some of the funniest moments on the show aren’t the host’s jokes, but when the contestants let their nerves get the best of them, and they blurt out something ridiculous.
+Some of the funniest moments on Family Feud aren’t the host’s jokes but contestants’ outrageous answers.
+And when family members let their nerves get the best of them, they blurt out something ridiculous.

-Where do the questions and answers come from?
+Where do ‘Family Feud’ questions and answers come from?

-How do the show’s producers come up with so many questions and answers?
-According to Mental Floss, writers for the show submit about 100 questions every day to the show’s executive producer, Gaby Johnston.
-Johnston then winnows down the choices to 30 or 40 of the best, then passes them along to the next step.
+How do the show’s producers come up with so many questions and answers for Family Feud?
+According to Mental Floss, the show’s writers submit about 100 questions daily to the executive producer, Gaby Johnston.
+She winnows down the choices to 30 or 40 of the best and passes them along to the next step.

-The show uses a polling firm called Applied Research-West.
-The firm calls people randomly to ask them the questions.
-To keep the process discrete, the callers don’t tell the people they speak to that they’re collecting responses for Family Feud.
-In about three weeks, those questions are used on the show.
+Family Feud uses the polling firm Applied Research-West.
+It calls people randomly to ask questions.
+To keep the process discreet, the callers don’t tell the people they speak to that they’re collecting responses for the TV show.
+In about three weeks, the show uses those questions.

-Family Feud is unlike any other game show, which is why its fans love it so much.
-A lot of work goes into preparing for each episode, but once the pieces are in place it seems like anything could happen — and often does.
+Family Feud is unlike any other game show, which is why fans adore it.
+A lot of work goes into preparing for each episode, but once the pieces are in place, anything could happen — and often does.